MicrosoftDocs/power-platform/power-platform/alm/tutorials/github-actions-build.md

 # Tutorial: Build a model-driven app for deployment using GitHub Actions for Microsoft Power Platform

-In this tutorial you will be creating a basic model-driven app to use in the next tutorial where you will learn how to automate the application lifecycle management of the app.
+In this tutorial, you will be creating a simple model-driven app to deploy in the next tutorial.

+> [!div class="checklist"]
+> * Build a model-driven app

+In the next tutorial, you will learn how to:

+> [!div class="checklist"]
+> * Automate the application lifecycle management of your app

+If you already have a model-driven app in your development environment that you can use with the next tutorial, proceed to the end of this article for the next steps.

+## Build a model-driven app

 1. Navigate to make.powerapps.com and sign in with your credentials.
 Click the environment selector dropdown in the header and select your development environment.